bparanj/crystal/electronics/outline.md

 Describe the effects of open and short circuits on series parallel resistor networks.
 Determine the total voltage of series parallel voltage sources.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+As an expert in electronics explain series parallel circuit  in a concise mannner for a beginner to electronics.
 Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+As an expert in electronics explain total resistance in a series parallel circuit in a concise mannner for a beginner to electronics.
 Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+As an expert in electronics explain Kirchhoff's current and voltage law to a series parallel circuit in a concise mannner for a beginner to electronics.
 Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+As an expert in electronics explain voltage drops and power in a concise mannner for a beginner to electronics.
 Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+As an expert in electronics explain how to recognize the various configurations of series parallel networks. in a concise mannner for a beginner to electronics.
 Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+As an expert in electronics explain the purpose of loaded voltage dividers in a concise mannner for a beginner to electronics.
 Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+As an expert in electronics explain the effects of open and short circuits on series parallel resistor networks in a concise mannner for a beginner to electronics.
 Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+As an expert in electronics explain the total voltage of series parallel voltage sources in a concise mannner for a beginner to electronics.
 Provide formulas after explaining the reasoning behind the formula.

 This module includes the study of both analogue and digital dc measuring instruments including ammeters, voltmeters, and ohmmeters.
 Voltmeter loading and sensitivity are presented with an emphasis on practical applications and safe operation of these instruments.
 This module also covers multimeters, electronic meters, and an introduction to digital measuring instruments.